gitter-badger/hibbitts-design-org/pages/blog/2015-12-01-why-a-modern-flat-file-cms/post.md

  *  Increased portability, as moving a site now only requires simply copying files to another location
  *  All template and content files are 100% version controllable, which also supports multiple contributors

 So, what is my favorite modern flat-file CMS right now?
 Without a doubt the rising star in this space is [Grav](http://www.getgrav.org).
-After developing with Grav for the past year it is, without a doubt, the CMS to watch for in this growing CMS category.
+After trying out various flat-file CMS's such [Kirby](http://getkirby.com/) and [Statamic](http://statamic.com/) I found Grav had a perfect mix of flexibility, ease of use, documentation, and community support.